FreeTAKTeam/FreeTakServer/REST_APIDoc.md

 ```
 ## ManageEmergency
 ### postEmergency
+create a emergency into the server

    verb: POST
  endPoint: /ManageEmergency/postEmergency

  #### Parameters
-Name: the name of the person that has an emergency.
+  * Name: the name of the person that has an emergency.
-EmergencyType: the type of emergency to be displayed
+  * EmergencyType: the type of emergency to be displayed
-Status: if the emergency is currently active or not
+  * Status: if the emergency is currently active or not
-UID: server generated Unique Id of this emergency

    #### List of supported Emergency Types